CSCfi/csc-user-guide/docs/cloud/dbaas/security-guides.md

 # Security guidelines for DBaaS

 !!! error "Closed Beta"
     Pukki DBaaS is in closed beta.
-This means that services is probably not suitable for most users and there might be breaking changes.
+This means that the service is probably not suitable for most users and there might be breaking changes.
 If you are still interested in using the service you can [contact us](../../support/contact.md) to see if the service would be suitable for you.

 ## Firewalls

 All database instances have their own firewalls.
 Users are responsible for making sure that the firewall rules are strict.
-The firewall rules should only be open to does IP-address that is needed.
-Relaxed firewall rules are probably the biggest security risks and you need to take it seriously.
-Even if you don't have any "secret" data in your database you are not allowed to have it open to the world.
-If you want to share your data you should do it through a proxy or other services that might use the database on the backend.
+The firewall rules should only be open to those IP-addresses that is needed.
+Relaxed firewall rules are probably some of the largest security risks and you need to take it seriously.
+Even if you don't have any "secret" data in your database, you are not allowed to have it open to the world.
+If you want to share your data, you should do it through a proxy or other services that might use the database as a backend.
 An open database port on the internet is a very easy way to attract hackers.

 ## Authentication

-You can log in to the DBaaS service with a lot of different authentication methods as long as you have a CSC-account [Create user a new user account](../../../accounts/how-to-create-new-user-account/) and belong to project that have applied for DBaaS access.
+You can log in to the DBaaS service with many different authentication methods as long as you have a [CSC account](../../../accounts/how-to-create-new-user-account/) and belong to a project that has applied for DBaaS access.

-From the web interface you can create application credentials if you like to automate your database management from another application.
+From the web interface, you can create application credentials if you like to automate your database management from another application.

-You can not use your CSC-account to authenticate to your databases.
-The databases require their own username and password that you can manage when you create a new database instance or you can add, remove and modify the database user accounts after the database creation.
-It is important that you create strong passwords for your database accounts..
+You can not use your CSC account to authenticate to your databases.
+The databases require their own username and password that you can manage when you create a new database instance.
+You can also add, remove and modify the database user accounts after the database creation.
+It is important that you create strong passwords for your database accounts.

 ## Database security

-All database instances are running in their dedicated virtual machines, the reason for this is to minimize the risks careless users affect other users that take their security seriously.
+All database instances are running in their dedicated virtual machines.
+The reason for this is to minimize the risks careless users pose on other users that take their security seriously.

 The DBaaS admins are allowed to shutdown, lock, or firewall database instances that are suspected to be used maliciously, as well as users from using the service.